Chemotechnique Diagnostics AB

 In order to perform a diagnostic Patch Test, two crucial components are required:

 The Patch Test procedure is an epicutaneous diagnostic provocation test using standardised patch test Haptens and patch test Chambers on Chamber Strips.

 Patch testing is performed by applying haptens into small chambers mounted on tape.
 These are known as Patch Test Chambers on Patch Test Chamber Strips.
-Once the different haptens have been applied to the Chambers, then the Chamber Strips are applied to the patient’s skin, most usually on their back, for a period of 48 hours.
+Once the different Haptens have been applied to the Chambers, then the Chamber Strips are applied to the patient’s skin, most usually on their back, for a period of 48 hours, or 72 hours.

-The Patch Test Haptens manufactured by Chemotechnique are prepared by mixing high purity fine particle ground raw material with high grade white petrolatum.
+The Patch Test Haptens manufactured by Chemotechnique of Sweden are prepared by mixing high-purity fine-particle ground raw material with high-grade white petrolatum.
 A few haptens are in liquid form, either ethanol or water.

 The Patient may be asked by the Dermatologist to provide samples of substances that the Specialist suspects may be the problem haptens from the patients own workplace or own home.

 The combination of series (Baseline/Standard Series and/or Specialist Series and/or Patients own substances) will be determined by the Specialist, based on the specific patient history.

 To ensure that the hapten remains in direct contact with the skin for the time required (48 or 72 hours) to create a standardised controlled reaction, a Patch Test Chamber Strip is needed.